-After two fulfilling years as resident scholar at Lumberyard Contemporary Performing Arts (formerly American Dance Institute), she joined the organization full time in 2016.
-As dramaturg, she works closely with internationally recognized contemporary performing artists in the incubation of new works for the stage.
-In her role for Lumberyard, she has contributed to projects by Susan Marshall & Company, Raja Feather Kelly, and David Dorfman Dance, among others.
-Additionally, she brings 20+ years of arts pedagogy and administrative experience to facilitate audience education and engagement at Lumberyard.
+As an institutional and freelance dramaturg, she works closely with internationally recognized contemporary performing artists in the incubation of new works for the stage.
+In her role for Lumberyard, she has contributed to projects by Susan Marshall & Company, Raja Feather Kelly, and David Dorfman Dance, Bebe Miller, among others.
+As a freelance dramaturg and performance coach, she has worked with Morgan Thorson, Alice Sheppard/Kinetic Light, and Caleb Teicher & Company.

 In 2012, Melanie founded Jazz Is… Dance Project (JIDP).
 As JIDP's director, she is a highly sought after teacher and choreographer, staging neo-jazz works on dancers throughout the United States.
 Her choreography spans concert dance, theatre, and vocal staging.
 Choreography commissions include works for universities in AZ, ID, MI, MD, OH, PA, and RI, Woolly Mammoth Theatre Company (2016 Helen Hayes Award Nominee for Outstanding Choreography), and the launch of Gaylord National's Christmas on the Potomac.